Abstract

 - Related Works

-- Motivation Of Workers For Higher Productivity In Banking Sector (a Case Study Of Union Bank Okpara Avenue Plc.
-Enugu)
+- Effects Of Social Responsibility On Banking Industry (a Case Study Of Union Bank Nigeria Garden Avenue Enugu)

-- The Impact Of Foreign Capital In Enterpreneurship Development In Nigeria (a Case Study Of Imo State)
+- The Role Of Non-governmental Organization In Community Development (a Case Study Of Ngor Okpuala South L. G. A. In Imo State)